thunderbird/developer-docs/thunderbird-development/fixing-a-bug/README.md

 `moz-phab` will pick the bug number out of the commit message \(`Bug xxxx`\), and link back to the bugzilla bug.
 If there is a reviewer \(`r=...`\), it will automatically assign them and send them a notification.
 You can leave the reviewer out, but then one will have to be manually assigned via the phabricator web page.
 If the commit message starts with "`WIP:`", the patch will be marked "Changes Planned".

 You can find more details in the `moz-phab` [README](https://github.com/mozilla-conduit/review/blob/master/README.md#submitting-commits-to-phabricator).

-### Submitting patches via Bugzilla

-The traditional way to submit patches was to upload a file attachment to the bug in [Bugzilla](https://bugzilla.mozilla.org), set the _review_ flag to `?`, and pick a reviewer.

-This still works, but Phabricator is now the preferred method.

 ## Updating patches